-Laws very greatly from state to state on how and where the edibles are created.
+Laws vary greatly from state to state on how and where the edibles are created.
 Some states require the use of a commercial kitchen, and for the cannabis butters and oils that are used to have been produced on site.
 Other states have looser laws, and do not oversee the production of edibles to such an extent.

 Regardless of which state the edibles are made in, they cannot be transported across state lines.
 This makes it very difficult for operators of edible cannabis products to have a national brand.
 To get around this, some brands open production facilities in multiple medical marijuana states, or at times, sell a license to local producers to use their brand name and recipes for a fee of each product sold.

 At Cannabis Training University, students learn amongst many other things, how to cook with cannabis, how to make hash, and how to use a machine called the Magical Butter Botanical Extractor for making delicious treats.

 Selling edibles has become a profitable venture for investors.
 Some consumers try to avoid smoking and vaporizing cannabis.
 Smoking can be harsh to the lungs and the smoke can be quite pungent.
 Edibles are also a healthier alternative to smoking.
 Edibles are an effective alternative for certain medical patients.
 Patients with respiratory conditions can benefit from edibles.
 Edibles also provide longer-lasting relief compared to flower.
 Edibles are a discreet option that you can consume nearly anywhere.
 You won’t have the smell of smoke or vapor.